RaphaelBecquart/IJM-internship/README.md

   2/ Get centriole coordinates:
        A method that will automatically find the coordinates of as many as possible centrioles in the planarian worm

-  2/ Get the angle of the centriole
+  3/ Get the angle of the centriole
-     From the coordinate obtain in 1/, extract the image and compute an angle
+     From the coordinates obtained in 1/, extract the image and compute an angle

      To do so a CNN approach is used

      ADVANCEMENT : Training of the model is under progress.
 Since the dataset is not completeley normalized, i might have trouble to get valuable output

-  3/ Get Edge and Midline characteristic:
+  4/ Get Edge and Midline characteristics:
       a/ Automatic detection of the edge and the midline

       ADVANCEMENT: For the moment, the detection will be performed manually